2024 DRI Product Liability Conference

 Not a DRI Member?
 Select the Non-Member Bundle and Save!

-^ Not a DRI Member and new to DRI?
-Take advantage of the Non-Member / Trial Membership Bundle and receive up to 9 months of membership when you register for the DRI Product Liability Conference.
-You'll be able to add this special offer to your cart at check out.
+^ Not a DRI Member and want to save on your registration?
+Take advantage of the Non-Member / Trial Membership Bundle when you register for the DRI Product Liability Conference.
+Select the bundle and get up to 9 months of membership with the membership add-on when you check out.
 Note: Trial membership processing can take up to 30 days from the date of purchase, please contact DRI Customer Service with any questions.

 Learn more about membership at DRI and get started on your DRI journey today!